nhost/hasura-backend-plus/README.md

 #### USER_FIELDS

 If you have some specific fields on your users that you also want to have as a JWT claim you can specify those user fields in the `USER_FIELDS` env var.
+Multiple fields can be specified as a comma-separated field names.

 So let's say you have a user table with the following columns: